statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 In Ninja-Nitro, exactly the same is true: only each proxy has its own mapping.
 The reason that this is quirky is that each of these mappings is only ever going to have a single entry, because each proxy is in a 1-1 relation to a `channelId`.
 The reason that this quirk is not actually very troublesome are:

-- the gas cost are not dramatically higher than storing a single hash without using a mapping (it may in fact cost precisely the same amount).
+- the gas cost are not dramatically higher than storing a single hash without using a mapping (investigations suggest around 100 gas difference).
 See https://docs.soliditylang.org/en/v0.8.3/types.html?highlight=mapping#mapping-types
 - we are able to reuse `ForceMove` (in the sense of `SingleChannelAdjudicator is ForceMove`) in its entirety without modifying it at all

 > A future optimization might be to replace the mapping with a regular, singleton storage variable.
 This would require a small but breaking change to `ForceMove.sol`.